 Coffee Trading License in Dubai

 Dubai sits at the crossroads of the world's fastest-growing coffee markets, making it one of the most strategically valuable locations for coffee traders targeting the Middle East, Africa, and South Asia.
 Whether you are an established importer, a specialty roaster, or an entrepreneur entering the café supply chain, the right jurisdiction can define your competitive position.
-This guide explains how to obtain a Coffee Trading Licence under Activity Code 4721.75 at Dubai South Business Hub Free Zone, covering costs, compliance requirements, and why this jurisdiction gives traders a measurable edge.
+This guide explains how to obtain a Coffee Trading License under Activity Code 4721.75 at Dubai South Business Hub Free Zone, covering costs, compliance requirements, and why this jurisdiction gives traders a measurable edge.

 Dubai's Coffee Market: Why It Matters Now